Technical Theatre Arts BA(Hons)

 Digital Performance Technologies

-Explore a range of emerging digital practices through engagement with research and practical experimentation.
-You’ll work with computer-based technologies such as projection mapping and motion capture, digital audio and video editing, post-production techniques, and use of networking and communication technologies.
-You will identify how such technologies are being developed, adapted and integrated into contemporary practice.
+You’ll gain an understanding of emerging digital practices through engagement with research and practical experimentation.
+You’ll work with computer-based technologies such as projection mapping and motion capture, digital audio and video editing, post-production techniques and the use of networking and communication technologies.
+You’ll also identify how such technologies are being developed, adapted and integrated into contemporary practice.

-You can choose to take an optional placement year during your degree.
-You’ll be responsible for finding your own placement, with support from the RealWORKS employability team.
+You can choose to take an optional professional placement during your degree.
+You’ll be responsible for finding your own placement, with support from the Employability team.
 Choosing this option will enhance your industry experience and skills while studying.

 You’ll spend time working in a professional context, as part of a business or organisation.
 This can be in one role, or up to three, and must be for a minimum of 24 weeks.